 a) The SCDF Command and Control System – which is the main operational system supporting SCDF core operational functions (995 call-taking and dispatching, resource recommendation, automatic vehicle location system, alarm monitoring etc.)

 b) The Nationwide Public Warning System – Comprising 300+ sirens located around the island with 2 control centres allowing centralised monitoring and activations of the sirens to alert the population in case of emergency.

 c) Fire safety On-line processing System – this workflow and document management system was established to allow building owners and architects to submit building plans ( including 3D plans) on-line for checks and approval by SCDF personnel.

 Mr Jega left the public sector to head the Homeland Security Division in ST- Info Software System ( a subsidiary of the ST Electronics – one of the largest System Integrator in Singapore).
-He headed the division comprising about 100 staff with an annual revenue of $50m.
-During his tenure his business unit won major oversea projects in Bangladesh and China.
+He headed the division comprising about 100 staff with annual revenue of $50m.
+During his tenure, his business unit won major oversea projects in Bangladesh and China.
 He also travelled extensively and covered the Middle East region, ASEAN and Australia.
-He assisted the ST team to deliver the Hong Kong Fire service third generation management system to support the Fire and Ambulance service in managing incidents.
-He also assisted the Singapore Police Force to establish the ASEANAPOL data base system for the ASEAN police forces to share data for investigations.
+He assisted the ST team to deliver the Hong Kong Fire service third-generation management system to support the Fire and Ambulance service in managing incidents.
+He also assisted the Singapore Police Force to establish the ASEANAPOL database system for the ASEAN police forces to share data for investigations.